Kristen DiMera: 2017–present

 In November 2017, Kristen appears in Memphis, Tennessee, still alive.
 She secretly slips into Will Horton's bedroom at Susan's home.
 Laughing to herself, she taunts the thought of Susan tricking Will into believing he was EJ, when she could have had the real EJ the entire time.
 Months later, Kristen (Stacy Haiduk) returns to Salem — disguised as Susan — and turns up for John and Marlena's wedding.
 A drugged and barely coherent Sami exposes Kristen's true identity at the ceremony.
 Kristen gives Sami a gun, and offers to tell her the whereabouts of EJ, provided she shoots John.
 Eric rushes for the gun, causing it to fire, leaving Marlena critically wounded.
 It was later revealed that Marlena was shot by another gun.
 Kristen lures Brady to a hotel room only to be tracked down by Eve (Kassie DePaiva), Sami, and Paul.
 A fight breaks out between Kristen and Paul.
-The pair end up crashing through a window resulting in Paul confined to a wheelchair and Kristen on the run.
+The pair end up crashing through a window resulting in Paul unable to walk and Kristen on the run.
 Kristen turns to her brother Stefan (Tyler Christopher) for help.
 Stefan hides her in the tunnels located beneath the DiMera mansion.
 Kristen visits Marlena in the hospital intending to end her life once and for all.
 She quickly discovers it's Hattie Adams (Deidre Hall) and not Marlena in the hospital room.
 Kristen convinces Brady to run away with her and the two head to Nashville where she's been running a secret facility for Dr. Rolf (William Utay) to conduct his experiments of bringing the dead back to life.
 When a fire breaks out at the Nashville facility, Kristen decides to stay behind.
 One of the patients, EJ DiMera, is rescued by Sami.
 A firefighter reports that no survivors were found.